The radically updated Roger B. Chaffee Planetarium is now open.

-New, for August and September only, you can buy planetarium-only tickets for $5.
-With general admission, planetarium shows are $4 each and Museum members are free.
+New, planetarium-only tickets $5, with general admission, planetarium shows are $4 each and Museum members are free.
 Programs also available for school visits.

 THE LITTLE STAR THAT COULD: Learn about our solar system through the Little Star as he searches for planets of his own to protect and warm.
 Great for ages 8 and below.

 VIOLENT UNIVERSE: Witness the forces that hold the universe together and occasionally try to tear it apart.
 Narrated by Patrick Stewart.
 Great for ages 10 and above.

 UNDER FALLING SKIES: Explore the fall and winter sky!
 Learn tips and tricks to find constellations from your own backyard.
 Fly to the far reaches of our solar system to see incredible planets.
 Great for all ages.

 SPACEPARK360: INFINITY: Experience the excitement and surprises of the most incredible amusement park in the solar system.
 Explore exotic locations on heart-pounding thrill rides such as roller coasters, spinners, ice-slides and more.
 Great for all ages.

 *This show contains dramatic 3D visual effects.
 It is not recommended for individuals prone to motion sickness.

 The Chaffee Planetarium upgrade was made possible through the generous support of the Wege Foundation.
 Additional support for the upgrade was received from the Cook Foundation, Michigan Council for Arts and Cultural Affairs, Frey Foundation, Baldwin Foundation, Rockford Construction Company, Inc., David DeBruyn, and American Seating.
 Thank you!